Clindamycin

 Distribution

-Distributed to many body tissues and fluids including ascites fluid, pleural fluid, synovial fluid, bone, bile and saliva.
+Distributed to many body tissues and fluids, including ascites fluid, pleural fluid, synovial fluid, bone, bile and saliva.
 Poor CNS penetration.

 DOSING FOR DECREASED HEPATIC FUNCTION

-Dose reduction recommended for severe hepatic failure.
+Dose reduction is recommended for severe hepatic failure.

 PREGNANCY RISK

-Category B-In a surveillance study of Michigan Medicaid recipients, 647 exposures to clindamycin during the 1st trimester resulted in 4.8% birth defects.
+Category B-In a surveillance study of Michigan Medicaid recipients, 647 exposures to clindamycin during the first trimester resulted in 4.8% birth defects.
 These data do not support an association between clindamycin and congenital effects.

 Excreted into breast milk.
-The American Academy of Pediatrics considers clindamycin to be compatible with breast feeding.
+The American Academy of Pediatrics considers clindamycin to be compatible with breastfeeding.

 COMMENTS